-WATER MAIN BREAKS RATES REFLECT # OF BREAKS PER 100 MILES OF INSTALLED PIPE
+WATER MAIN BREAKS RATES REFLECT # OF BREAKS PER 100 MILES OF INSTALLED PIPE mains as the velocity within any given section of main.

 Water Distribution Section Post Quiz

 Answers are found before the references in the very rear of manual.